-Perth Property market is showing signs that, across the state, both unit and house values are remaining steady in 2018.
+Perth property investment market is showing signs that, across the state, both unit and house values are remaining steady in 2018.
 However, there is still a disconnect between declining population growth and dwelling approvals.
 Good news for investors is the fact that there are strong yields on offer, particularly when compared to the low returns found in Sydney and Melbourne.

 With an unprecedented number of new dwellings likely to hit the market in 2018, at a time when the state is experiencing a downturn in migration – which at 35,348 is 40 per cent down on 10-year averages – Hayden Groves, president of the Real Estate Institute of Western Australia (REIWA), expects classic signs of oversupply to continue.